Taipei EasyCard Guide: Taiwan’s Smart Card

 How to check for EasyCard Number

-If you don’t want to search for your card’s number, you can enable near-field communication (NFC), tap your card against your phone, and the EasyWallet app will register your card.
-However, EasyWallet doesn’t update your card’s balance until the next day.
+If you don’t want to search for your card’s number, enable near-field communication (NFC), tap your card against your phone, and the EasyWallet app will register your card.

-Differences Between EasyCard and Other Smart Cards
+EasyCard vs. Other Taiwan Smart Cards

 Taiwan has quite a few Integrated Circuit (IC) cards.
 You’ll want to know the differences to avoid confusion.